Introduction to Program and Program Rationale

 The laboratory experience is organized as a full course, Biophysics 300.
 In the first ten weeks of the fall term, faculty members associated with the biophysics program give seminars describing the current research interests of their own laboratories.
 Following this, a student spends six-week periods in each of three different laboratories.
 The list under Participating Faculty and Their Special Fields names some of our professors who currently support biophysics rotation students.
 In order to make sure that the student gains familiarity with several fields of biophysics, each of the three laboratory experiences usually is selected from a different one of the areas of biophysics listed above.
 It will also be possible to work on a suitable problem in mathematical biophysics in place of one of the three laboratory rotations.

-Biophysics 205, Computational and Functional Genomics, explores experimental functional genomics, computational prediction of gene function, and properties and models of complex biological systems.
-This course primarily involves critical reading and discussion rather then lectures.
+Biophysics 205, Computational and Functional Genomics, Experimental functional genomics, computational prediction of gene function, and properties and models of complex biological systems.
+The course will primarily involve critical reading and discussion rather than lectures.

-Biophysics 242, Special Topics in Biophysics, invites two or more professors in the spring term to speak on new areas of their own research, thereby introducing students to new questions and methods of research that would not normally be accommodated by the regular curriculum.
-Past topics have included structure and function of DNA; oncogene products; two-dimensional nuclear magnetic resonance; RNA structure and function; diffusion; atomic interactions in protein-ligand interactions; analysis and design of novel protein-protein and protein-ligand interactions based on 3-D structural information; structure/ function relationships in peptide antibiotics; biological interactions at surfaces; enzyme-catalyzed redox reactions: catalysts and cofactors; molecular neurobiology and systems neurosciences; conceptual foundations and recent developments in computational biology, genomics, and macromolecular interactions; new biology through physics: molecular discoveries with light, information theory and neural systems, X-ray and electron crystallography and high-resolution light microscopy, and computational and functional genomics ; molecular motors; exploring advanced imaging techniques, and brain, behavior and biophysics.
+Biophysics 242, Special Topics in Biophysics, a required course, invites two or more professors in the spring term to speak on new areas of their own research, thereby introducing students to new questions and methods of research that would not normally be accommodated by the regular curriculum.
+Past topics have included structure and function of DNA; oncogene products; two-dimensional nuclear magnetic resonance; RNA structure and function; diffusion; atomic interactions in protein-ligand interactions; analysis and design of novel protein-protein and protein-ligand interactions based on 3-D structural information; structure/ function relationships in peptide antibiotics; biological interactions at surfaces; enzyme-catalyzed redox reactions: catalysts and cofactors; molecular neurobiology and systems neurosciences; conceptual foundations and recent developments in computational biology, genomics, and macromolecular interactions; new biology through physics: molecular discoveries with light; information theory and neural systems; X-ray and electron crystallography and high-resolution light microscopy; computational and functional genomics; molecular motors; exploring advanced imaging techniques, and brain, behavior and biophysics.

 In addition to these courses, each student normally takes one course in each of the five biophysics areas mentioned previously.
 Most coursework is completed within the first two years.